Code-Institute-Submissions/Countries-QuizBot/README.md

 * Questions for the quiz provided by and randomly selected at anadcenturousworld.com/countries-quiz-questions/
 * Idea for the game timer came from Leon Marsden on Youtube - https://www.youtube.com/watch?v=l0MI6TILasM
 * Inspiration for adaptation of the game code by Mike Dan (Giraffe Academy)
+* Code Institute for the deployment terminal

 # Deployment

 * Ensure file name and description are correct so the file can be found in my personal repository
 * Ensure visibility is set to public so the file can be forked, this is done by altering the visibility tab in settings.
 * On Heroku:
-    1) Link my GitHub account to the app and select the correct file by searching for it
+    1) Link my GitHub account to the app and fork the correct file by searching for it
     2) Open the settings tab and edit 'Config var' with a key of 'PORT' with value '8000'
-    3) Add Python and NodeJS build pack, saving the changes afterwards.
+    3) Add Python and NodeJS build pack, in that order, saving the changes afterwards.
     4) In the deployment tab, ensure the right file is selected
     5) Choose either an automatic deploy, or a manual deploy.
     6) Share the link where needs be.